On minimum contrast method for multivariate spatial point processes: Simulations

+Table \ref{tab:comp-time} presents the average computing time per simulation for evaluating the two estimators for model (M1).
+Here, we vary the sign of correlation, the maximum range $R$ (for MC only), and the window length (WL).
+The average computing times for models (M2)--(M4) exhibit a similar pattern so we omit those tables.

+For the bivariate LGCP models under consideration, there is a significant difference in computation time between the MC and BI methods.
+The fastest computing time for BI is about 657 minutes for negative correlation and 586 minutes for positive correlation, whereas the computing time for MC remains under 36 minutes across all settings.
+Even when employing grid search in the MC method, which will be elaborated in the next section, the computation time for the MC estimator remains much faster than that of BI.
+Please refer to Table \ref{tab:selection-add-Q} in the Appendix for details.

-Next, we focus on the effects of the control parameters in the estimation of MC and MALA.
-For MC, as expected, the larger range $R$ in $U_n(\btheta)$ increases the computing time.
-Similarly, when first-order intensity increases (that is, $\mu$ increases) the computing time also increases.
-This is because the number of pairs $(\bx, \by) \in X_i \times X_j$ ($i,j \in \{1,2\}$) with $\|\bx -\by\|<r$ in the calculation of $\widehat{\bK}_n$, will grow when the first-order intensity increases.
-However, the sign of correlation does not seem to affect the computation time of the MC.
-For MALA, the resolution has the clearest impact on the computing time.
-However, for the model we have considered, we cannot find a meaningful difference in the computation time of MALA for different correlations and intensities.
+Now, we discuss the effects of the control parameters on the computation time of MC and BI.
+As expected, for MC, a larger range $R$ results in longer computing times.
+As WL increases, the computing time of MC also increases due to the increase in the number of observations.
+However, BI estimation does not seem to be affected by the WL.
+Regarding the sign of correlation, except for the case of $(\text{WL}, R) = (30, 0.35\text{WL})$, computation time of the MC estimation for the negatively correlated models seems to be slightly faster than those of the positively correlated models, whereas the trend is opposite for the BI.